willsieving/YouTube-View-Predictor-ML/README.md

 Things to think on:
 - Use more data, such as subscriber count and number of videos on channel
 - Generalizing all videos on YouTube is impossible, not all videos are equal
-- Works better with more mainstream videos, such as the Trending section
+- Works better with more mainstream videos, such as the Trending section, and older videos
+- Works best with mainstream older videos (a few years old)

 How to Use:
 - Download 'Youtube Valuation Tool' and 'youtube.csv' into your directory